-We note that formulae (5.9) present the set of well-known potentials which correspond to the exactly solvable Schrödinger equations27.
-In accordance with the above, these equations admit extended Lie symmetries.
+We note that formulas (5.9) present the set of well-known potentials which correspond to the exactly solvable Schrödinger equations.28 In accordance with the above, these equations admit extended Lie symmetries.

-V.b.
-Painlevé and Riccati Equations
+B. Painlevé and Riccati equations

 Relation (3.8b) defines the first Painlevé transcendent.
 Its solutions are meromorphic on all the complex plane but cannot be expressed via elementary or special functions.